Allerton Staff

 Projects Officer

 In 2021, Amie achieved an MSc in Environmental Leadership and Management from the University of Nottingham.
 For her final project, she partnered with Natural England and a range of academics to examine conservation approaches and discourse in the UK.
-Amie also has a BSc in Geography and certification in volunteer management.
+Amie also has a BSc in Geography and BASIS Certification in Sustainable Land Management.
 As a dedicated environmentalist and keen culinarian, Amie has always shown interest in the ways we grow, process and distribute our food, previously working on one of the oldest and largest allotment sites in Europe – St Ann’s Allotments.

 Research